Life and death are prime concerns of frail, mortal human beings. Which, of life and death, has the upper hand in the long-run? Life, every time.

 23 But every man in his own order: Christ the firstfruits; afterward they that are Christ’s at his coming.

 24 Then cometh the end, when he shall have delivered up the kingdom to God, even the Father; when he shall have put down all rule and all authority and power.

-Paul clearly states that we can have HOPE in a FUTURE LIFE for ALL.
-This is one of the most comforting aspects of God’s Word.
+Paul clearly states that we can have HOPE in a FUTURE LIFE for ALL; this is one of the most comforting aspects of God’s Word.
 It is a sure promise for the future, and it helps us understand the present.
 Such comprehension could help people faced with wrenching life and death issues as above.
-I shall expand on this greatly in upcoming posts.
+I shall expand on this in upcoming posts.
 Genesis chapters 2 and 3 vividly illustrate why we’re here on Earth and the purpose of this present life and death, including all their difficulties and dare I say, sorrow and horrors.